Ars-Aina/st-character-generator/README.md

 - **Automatic description generator** - Turns messy notes into clean AI food
 - **Example messages** - Shows how your character talks
 - **Tag system** - Organize your creations
-- **Pretty JSON** - With colors and everything!
+- **Pretty UI** - With colors and everything!

 ## 🚨 Known Issues

-- Sometimes naps during long generations
+- Sometimes naps during long generations (Openrouter-kun is probably busy~)
-- May add too many cat emojis (not sorry)
-- Tags stick like gum to hair
+- Don't support image metadata yet (Working On It!!!)

 *Aina's note: Remember to save your API key in settings!*